FdI96/Tic-Tac-Toe/README.md

 # Getting started :

-In this second milestone project, I created the "User's interface" to dive in to the basic game's flow.
+In this third milestone project, I created the "game logic" from the game, combining it with the already made user interface.

 # Prerequisites :